vaibhavpotdar911/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
- Tic-Tac-Toe game based on Minimax algorithm
+ Tic-Tac-Toe game based on Minimax algorithm and written in Python environment